Brookhattan Smelting and Refining

 Results of the EPA sampling indicate that lead is not present in surface soil at P.S.
 15 above health-based limits.
 Elevated lead levels were found beneath the surface (deeper than six inches below the ground surface) within the inner courtyard at P.S.
 15, however, there is not a significant threat of exposure.

 In the Red Hook West housing complex lead was found in surface soil at one location at levels above the EPA’s Residential Screening Level of 400 parts per million (ppm).
 Surface soil at this one location was detected at 610 ppm.
 Soil beneath the surface at this location contained significantly higher concentrations of lead.
 This area is known as a “hot spot.”
 The source of this hot spot is currently unknown.
 Lead was also found beneath the surface in three other locations in the Red Hook West complex, along Richards Street.
 Surface detections of lead at these three locations were below health-based limits.

-EPA will collect additional soil samples at the Red Hook West housing complex in June 2013 to further investigate the extent of the contamination at the hot spot and to determine if there is additional soil contamination at the Red Hook West housing complex on the block where samples were collected in May 2013.
+In June 2013, EPA collected additional soil samples at the Red Hook West housing complex to further investigate the extent of the contamination at the hot spot and to determine if there was additional soil contamination at the Red Hook West housing complex on the block where samples were collected in May 2013.
 The June 2013 sampling data indicated that the historic Brookhattan facility did not release lead to the Red Hook West housing complex.
 Historic fill material did show lead from unknown and potentially varied sources.
 However, the lead levels were not an immediate health concern.
 EPA provided the results to the property owner and appropriate City and State programs along with recommendations for long-term mitigation and maintenance to reduce the potential for contact with lead-contaminated soil.